Chhattisgarh: Festivals of Chhattisgarh

 Major festivals of Chhattisgarh include Bastar Dussehra/ Durga Puja, Bastar Lokotsav, Madai Festival, Rajim Kumbh Mela, and Pakhanjore Mela (Nara Narayan Mela).

 Tourism

-Chhattisgarh, situated in the heart of India, is endowed with a rich cultural heritage and attractive natural diversity.
-The state is full of ancient monuments, rare wildlife, exquisitely carved temples, Buddhist sites, palaces, waterfalls, caves, rock paintings, and hill plateaus.

 Maitri Bagh in Bhilai is the largest and oldest zoo of Madhya Pradesh and Chhattisgarh.

 Mainpat is mini Shimla of Chhattisgarh.

 There are many waterfalls, hot springs, caves, temples, dams and national parks, tiger reserves and wildlife sanctuaries in Chhattisgarh.

 India's first man-made jungle safari is also situated in Raipur.

 Sports

 Abujhmad Peace Marathon is the largest sports event of Narainpur.

 The Chhattisgarhiya Olympics are an annual Chhattisgarhi celebration of traditional Indian games such as kabaddi and kho-kho.
 The inaugural 2022 edition drew in around 2.6 million participants (almost 10% of the state's population).

 Education

 According to the census of 2011, Chhattisgarh's literacy, the most basic indicator of education, was at 71.04 percent.
 Female literacy was at 60.59 percent.